rdpate/helpfile/about/about.md

 Help
 ====

 Help displays an overview of purpose, options, version, and other closely related information.
-For executables, Help replaces the "options" of --help and --version and does not require executing files which may be non-functional or untrusted.
+For executables, Help replaces the "options" of --help and --version without executing files which may be missing, non-functional, or untrusted.

 Commands
 --------

 This implementation provides a locate program to find help files and a fixed-width program to display them.
 See their respective help files for details.
-To use as commands, symlink fixed-width as "help" somewhere in your $PATH, and symlink locate as "help-locate" if desired.
+To use as commands, you could symlink fixed-width as "help" somewhere in your $PATH, and symlink locate as "help-locate" if desired.

 Help Sections